 Invocation names and titles should not include "Microsoft", "Windows", "Cortana", or any other trademarks of Microsoft.

-Although Microsoft will review your skill to confirm it meets certain minimum requirements prior to publication in the Cortana Skills Store, you are solely responsible for: (1) your skill; (2) its content and actions; (3) compliance with all applicable laws; and (4) compliance with the Cortana Skills Kit Program Agreement (the agreement you agreed to when you signed up in the Cortana dev center the first time), Privacy Statement, Cortana Skills Kit Review Guidelines and other documentation related to the Cortana Skills Kit Program.
+Microsoft will review your skill to confirm that it meets certain minimum requirements prior to publication in the Cortana Skills Store.
+However, you are solely responsible for: (1) your skill; (2) its content and actions; (3) compliance with all applicable laws; and (4) compliance with the Cortana Skills Kit Program Agreement (the agreement you agreed to when you signed up in the Cortana dev center the first time), Privacy Statement, Cortana Skills Kit Review Guidelines and other documentation related to the Cortana Skills Kit Program.
 Microsoft's review and publication of your skill to the Cortana Skills Store is not an endorsement of your skill.

 Your skill must not jeopardize or compromise user security, or the security or functionality of Cortana services, the device the Cortana services are offered on, system, or related systems.